 Sexual assault causes a great deal of emotional trauma to the victim, and best practices now call for waiting approximately two sleep cycles before conducting a more in-depth interview with the victim.
 They will likely remember more about the event once they have had time to process the trauma.
 This interview often reveals more leads.

 A forensic exam is most effective at capturing evidence within the first 72 hours of a sexual assault.
 This exam can provide important evidence and help identify a suspect.
 Even if a victim does not contact the police, they can obtain a forensic exam by going to Cache Valley Hospital.
 An advocate can (below) assist in getting this exam and provide support.

 2380 North 400 East, North Logan

 A sexual assault is very traumatizing, and a police investigation can be a difficult process.
 Victims are offered advocacy services and can choose from on or off campus resources.
 Advocates provide the victim with emotional support, help them understand the criminal justice process and the roles of those in it, connect victims with important support services and help the victim seek accommodations.
 They provide information about all the options available to victims and then support victims’ decision-making.
-They do not tell victims what to do, and instead, help victims re-establish power over their own lives.
+They do not tell victims what to do, and instead, help victims re-establish power over their own lives and decisions.